OU SCAN Brings Holiday Joy to Aspiring Meteorologist

 November 7th, 2017

-For the February meeting, our tentative speaker is Chuck Doswell.
-We may have another seminar meeting in February with Matt Bolton, who is a physiologist with a special interest in meteorology.
+We may have another seminar meeting in February with Matt Bolton, who is a psychologist with a research focus in meteorology.
 More details will be given in the future about these meetings.

 Do you like decorating for the holiday season?
 We are looking for volunteers to help decorate the trees in the NWC atrium!
 Cookies, and hot chocolate will be provided!
 Feel free to bring your own special ornaments as well for the trees.
 This event will be held on a Tuesday, with more details to come.